On the Parameterized Complexity of Learning First-Order Logic: Conclusion

-Finally, while we know that first-order definable concepts admit no sublinear learning algorithms on nowhere dense graph classes, it might be possible to obtain such algorithms after a polynomial time preprocessing phase (similar to the results of \cite{GroheLoedingRitzert_MSO,GrienenbergerRitzert_Trees} for monadic second-order logic on strings and trees).
+While we know that first-order definable concepts admit no sublinear-time learning algorithms on nowhere dense graph classes, it might be possible to obtain such algorithms after a polynomial-time preprocessing phase (similar to the results of \cite{GroheLoedingRitzert_MSO,GrienenbergerRitzert_Trees} for monadic second-order logic on strings and trees).

+Finally, it would be interesting to extend our results to richer logics that implement more features of commonly used relational database systems such as the extensions of first-order logic with counting or weight aggregation.
+Similarly, it would be interesting to prove that concepts definable in monadic second-order logic over structures of bounded tree width or bounded clique width can be learned by fixed-parameter tractable algorithms.